Free-Floating planet Mass Function from MOA-II 9-year survey towards the Galactic Bulge

 Gravitational microlensing observations toward the Galactic bulge (Galactic Bulge) enable exoplanet searches \citep{mao1991,gaudi-ogle109,bennett-ogle109, suzuki2016, kos21b}, and the measurement of the stellar and sub-stellar mass functions (MFs) \citep{pac91,sumi2011, Mroz17,Mroz19, Mroz20a}.

-\cite{sumi2011} first interpreted the detection of short timescale ($0.5<t_{\rm E}/{\rm day}<2$) microlensing events as evidence for the existence of a population of free-floating planets (FFP) and/or wide orbit planets.
+\cite{sumi2011} first interpreted the detection of short Einstein radius crossing time ($0.5<t_{\rm E}/{\rm day}<2$) microlensing events as evidence for the existence of a population of free-floating planets (FFP) and/or wide orbit planets.
 While that analysis was limited by the small number of events found in a 2 year subset of the survey by the Microlensing Observation in Astrophysics (MOA) group \citep{sumi03} in collaboration with Optical Gravitational Lensing Experiment (OGLE) \citep{uda94}, it opened up the field of FFP studies using microlensing.

 \cite{Mroz17} extended the work by using a larger sample from 5 years of the OGLE survey.
 They discovered 6 events with timescales shorter ($t_{\rm E}\sim0.2$ day) than those in the previous work.
 These events are separated from the longer events by a gap around $t_{\rm E}\sim0.5$ day which implying the possibility of a several Earth-mass FFP population.